USATF New England Officials

 After several years of practical experience at different types of meets and an additional test, an official may apply to move up to National level ranking, and, ultimately, Master level ranking.

 Every four years, at the start of the new Olympiad, officials must be be recertified.
-Officials who renew either take exams or attend a general recertification review for their certification level at the beginning of each Olympiad.
-The certification review exams for 2013-2016 are available and are posted on the USATFOfficials web site.
+Officials who renew either complete the rules review or attend a recertification review for their certification level at the beginning of each Olympiad.
+The certification review exams for 2017-2020 are available and are posted on the USATFOfficials web site.

 Most renewing officials will only need to complete the review for their current level of certification - but some specialty areas do require retesting.

-NOTE: Starting in 2013, if an official did not renew for an Olympiad (last certification prior to 2009), then the process must be re-started from step 1.
+NOTE: If an official did not renew during a full Olympiad (currently, last certification being prior to 2012), then the process must be re-started from step 1.
 That is, no automatic renewals if there are 4 year gaps in service.

 Officiating at higher levels of events requires the two highest levels of certification.
 There are many regional and National level competitions hosted in the New England association so there are many opportunities to have one of the best seats in the house for meets!